clingen-data-model/allele/source/allele/resource/gene/index.md

 ---
 title: Gene
 layout: resource
-alias:
 description: A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
 A gene may include regulatory regions, transcribed regions and/or other functional sequence regions.
 sequence_ontology: SO:0000704
 model: allele
 resource: gene
 related_page: /allele/conceptual/gene
-attributes:
-  - name: identifier
-    type: Identifier[]
-    definition: The set of associated internal and external identifiers for the gene.
-  - name: symbol
-    type: string
-    definition: The commonly accepted short-form symbol representing the gene (i.e.) HGNC symbol.
-  - name: name
-    type: string
-    definition: The long-form gene name.
-  - name: aliasSymbol
-    type: string[]
-    definition: The set of alternative symbols used to identify the gene.
 examples:
   - id: G101
     title: G101-ILK